jwarkentin/node-monkey/README.md

 To connect your browser simply go to the address it shows in your web browser (`http://0.0.0.0:50500` in this case).
 If you change the default `host` and `port` bindings or pass in your own server be sure to adjust your URL accordingly.
 It will prompt you for a username and password.
 Until you setup a user the default is `guest` and `guest`.

 If you provide your own server you can view output in the console of your own web application instead.
 To see how to provide your own server check out the [documentation](doc/server.md#provide-your-own).
+You will need to include the following `<script>` tag in your HTML source to integrate Node Monkey output with your app:

 ```html
 <script type="text/javascript" src="http://0.0.0.0:50500/monkey.js"></script>